Controlled Frame API

 1. Let resultPromise be a new promise.

-2. If the result of running validate embedded content is false, reject resultPromise with a TypeError and abort these steps.
+3. If this’s embedded navigable is null, then reject resultPromise with a TypeError and abort these steps.

 // One of |code| or |file| must be specified but not both.